Definition of psychological suffering, physical suffering, psychological pleasure and physical pleasure

 Software is sometimes defined as “everything that can be transmitted over a telephone line” (as opposed to hardware, which is everything that doesn’t).

-In a similar way, we could define psychological suffering as “that suffering that can be generated by sending a WhatsApp”, that is, transmitting information.
-The physical suffering would be “that suffering which can not be generated through a WhatsApp”.
-For example, the suffering caused by breaking a leg.
+In a similar way, we could define psychological suffering (or simply, “suffering”) as “that suffering that can be generated by sending a WhatsApp”, that is, transmitting information.
+The physical suffering (or “pain”) would be “that suffering which can not be generated through a WhatsApp”.
+For example, toothache.

 Exactly the same type of definition would apply to pleasure.
-The psychological pleasure would be “that pleasure that can be generated by sending a WhatsApp”, that is, transmitting information.
-And physical pleasure would be “that pleasure which can not be generated through a WhatsApp”.
-For example, the pleasure caused by an orgasm.
+The psychological pleasure (or “enjoyment”) would be “that pleasure that can be generated by sending a WhatsApp”, that is, transmitting information.
+And physical pleasure (or simply, “pleasure”) would be “that pleasure which can not be generated through a WhatsApp”.
+For example, the pleasure of a sweet.

 Posted by Manu Herrán